DawitSisayy/Data-Analytics-Portfolio/IPL-Sport-Analytics/Readme.md

 [IPL_matches.csv](https://drive.google.com/file/d/18GFAORe6kWU6UQxNXSgoOofR9h8dZ7wU/view)

-# About the Data
+### About the Data

 The first CSV file ("IPL_Ball.csv")  is for ball-by-ball data and it has information of all the 193468 balls bowled between the years 2008 and 2020.
 It has 17 columns.
-The second file contains match-wise data and has data of 816 IPL matches.
+The second file ("IPL_matches.csv") contains match-wise data and has data of 816 IPL matches.
 This table has also 17 columns.

+### Required tasks